 Harvest and utilization of forest products have additional GHG reduction and carbon flow benefits beyond the forest that are often not realized in society.
 The premise of Enviva's operations is to utilize forest materials and residuals from wood processing facilities in order to produce renewable energy and lower GHG emissions.
 By accepting lower quality wood produced from forest thinnings, Enviva is promoting the sustainable forest management practices that are essential to forest-climate interactions.
 Energy obtained from forest biomass uses far less of the Earth's stored carbon; therefore, the use of our wood pellets reduces the flow of fossil fuel-based carbon emissions into the atmosphere.
 Solid wood products and wood-based products used in construction, furniture, and other industries maintain their stored carbon for the life of the product.
 The reuse or recycling of these wood products only compounds their impact on carbon flow.
 It takes less energy (embodied energy) and thus less fossil fuel to process raw forest materials into useful products than it does for other materials such as steel, aluminum, concrete, or plastic.
 When wood products are used in place of these other materials, there exist a real substitution effect that serves to reduce overall societal carbon emissions.

 Sustainable forest management along with the additive effect of various wood use strategies, insure that forest operations have substantial carbon sequestration, storage, and substitution benefits that reduce global GHG emissions.
-Society of American Foresters, 2011, Managing forests because carbon matters: integrating energy, products, and land management policy, Supplement to Journal of Forestry, October/November 2011, Volume 109, Number 7S http://www.fs.fed.us/pnw/pubs/journals/pnw_2011_malmsheimer001.pdf http://www.woodforgood.com/assets/Downloads/AHEC%20Carbon%20Storage%20throug h%20Forest%20Management.pdf Forest Inventory Analysis Data: http://www.fia.fs.fed.us/ Only 16% of Enviva's supply base area is considered to be mature bottomland hardwoods.
-Less than 1% of Enviva's feedstock came from sources considered to be bottomland hardwood forests.
-Enviva's HCV Tract Approval Process ensures none of its feedstocks come from mature bottomland hardwood forests.
-The likelihood Enviva is sourcing are affecting the ability of the forest to act as an effective sink or store of carbon over the long term is low.
-Conclusion Analysis of Enviva's supply area confirms carbon stocks are maintained. a.
-Preamble citations b.
-SAF Journal of Forestry c.
-Ecological objectives can be achieved with wood derived bioenergy (peer Means of Verification reviewed letter) d.
-AHEC article (peer reviewed) e.
-Forest Inventory Analysis Data All means of verification reviewed Evidence Reviewed X Low Risk ☐ Specified Risk Risk Rating ☐ Unspecified Risk at RA

-Indicator 2.10.1 Genetically modified trees are not used.
-The FSC US CWNRA findings conclude: "Currently there is no use of GMO trees for commercial use, but the US might be close to approving the use of such.
-If this happens it will not be possible to identify the use of that GMO to a certain MU, which is why there might be specified risk in the future.
-But as the situation is now in the US there are no commercial GMO timber trees.
-There are no commercial uses of Genetically Modified Organisms (GMO's) inside the Enviva LP supply area.
-Enviva communicates its desire to avoid these sources in its MWPA.
-Excerpt from Enviva's PEFC Chain of Custody Due Diligence System: "International groups have general consistency regarding the term GMO to ensure that it is not confused with hybrids, cultivars, and breeds, which are derived from traditional breeding programs.
-A GMO is an organism that has been transformed by the insertion of one or more genes (called transgenes).
-Often the inserted genes are from a different species than the recipient organism.
-Genetic modification does not include traditional breeding or natural hybridization, i.e. GM trees cannot be obtained through conventional tree breeding methods".
-There is a single synthesis document that provides an up to date (as of 2004) evaluation of forest GMO (Genetically Modified Organisms).
-Currently, the only commercial user of GMO trees is China and only a single species, Populus nigra (Black Poplar, Lombardy Poplar).
-Finding The majority of GMO tree research takes place in the U.S. As of 2004, there were field trials of multiple genera, but no commercial plantings.
-Additional evidence: Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.
+The majority of GMO tree research takes place in the U.S. As of 2004, there were field trials of multiple genera, but no commercial plantings.

+Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.

 Enviva uses contractual language in its Master Wood Purchase Agreement requiring supplier to abide by all relevant laws and regulations.
-The contract includes the requirement to avoid the following unacceptable sources wood: - Illegally harvest wood; - Wood harvested in violation of traditional and civil rights; - Wood harvested from forests where high conservation values are threatened by management activities; - Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; - Wood from forests were genetically modified trees are planted; - Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
+The contract includes the requirement to avoid the following unacceptable sources wood:

+- Illegally harvest wood; - Wood harvested in violation of traditional and civil rights; - Wood harvested from forests where high conservation values are threatened by management activities; - Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; - Wood from forests were genetically modified trees are planted; - Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.

 Enviva requires all suppliers to sign a Master Wood Supply Agreement.
 Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.
 Enviva will only purchase feedstocks from suppliers who it has an established business relationship and a signed agreement.